Set up your import files

 - Include a header row in which each column header corresponds to a property in HubSpot.
+The column headers can be organized in any order without affecting the import.
 You can confirm if a default property already exists to match your header or create a custom property prior to importing.
 Learn more about HubSpot's default properties for contacts, companies, deals, and tickets.

 - Be UTF-8 encoded if foreign language characters are included.

 - Contain cells in Number format if you're importing date-time properties in an Excel file.

 - Only contain currency data formatted for USD using decimals (e.g. 123.45).